List of Murdoch Mysteries episodes: Season 4 (2011)

-In August 2010, Shaftesbury Films announced that production on season four had begun and was scheduled to continue through November 2010.
-Guest stars in season four include Victor Garber, Lisa Faulkner, Simon Williams, Peter Keleghan, Craig Olejnik, and Lisa Ray.
+Guest appearances in season four included Victor Garber, Lisa Faulkner, Simon Williams, Peter Keleghan, Craig Olejnik, and Lisa Ray.
 On October 15, 2010, then Canadian Prime Minister Stephen Harper and his daughter visited the set of Murdoch Mysteries.
 As part of the visit to the set Stephen Harper filmed a cameo appearance.

 Season 5 (2012)

-Season five was announced at the Citytv 'Summer in the Square' on May 31, 2011.
-Part of the festivities of the day included a Victorian era costume competition with the winner getting a role in an episode of Murdoch Mysteries.

 Season 6 (2013)

-On November 15, 2011, it was announced that CBC would broadcast a sixth season of Murdoch Mysteries.

 Scenes from "The Ghost of Queen's Park" were filmed on location on July 13, 2012.
-David Onley, the current Lieutenant Governor of Ontario, had a cameo in season six in which he portrayed the eighth Lieutenant Governor of Ontario, Oliver Mowat.
+David Onley, the current Lieutenant Governor of Ontario, had a cameo in season six in which he portrayed the eighth lieutenant governor of Ontario, Oliver Mowat.
 Thomas Howes made a guest appearance as Winston Churchill, who asked Murdoch's help when he was accused of murder.

 Georgina Reilly (Dr. Emily Grace) was promoted to series regular for the sixth season.

 Season 7 (2013–2014)

-On April 2, 2013, CBC renewed Murdoch Mysteries for a seventh season, to consist of an extended order of 18 episodes instead of the usual 13.
-The seventh season had its premiere on September 30, 2013.
+The seventh season premiered on September 30, 2013.

 Season 8 (2014–2015)

-On April 4, 2014, CBC renewed Murdoch Mysteries for an eighth season.

 Season 9 (2015–2016)

-On March 4, 2015, it was announced that CBC had renewed Murdoch Mysteries for a ninth season.
-On May 25, 2015, it was announced that William Shatner would be guest starring as author Mark Twain.
-Season 9 will see guest appearances of Lucy Maud Montgomery, Prime Minister Wilfrid Laurier and Mouna Traoré as Rebecca James, a young protegee whom Julia takes under her wing.
+Season 9 saw guest appearances of William Shatner as author Mark Twain, Lucy Maud Montgomery, Prime Minister Wilfrid Laurier and Mouna Traoré as Rebecca James, a young protegee whom Julia takes under her wing.

 Season 10 (2016–2017)

-On March 31, 2016, CBC announced the tenth season of Murdoch Mysteries, ten days after the ninth-season finale.

 Season 11 (2017–2018)

-On March 13, 2017, CBC renewed the show for an eleventh season consisting of 18 episodes and a third two-hour Christmas special.